aywrite/nix-config/README.md

 #### `~/.zsh.local`

 If the `~/.zsh.local` file exists, it will be automatically sourced.
 This allows the use of environment variables to store secrets without checking them in.

-TODO: look into something like git-crypt
+In the future I might use something like git-crypt to check in encrypted secrets instead.

 ## Acknowledgements